laitcl/ChatroomAnalytics/README.md

 This code uses different computational clusters to acquire, send, and analyze messages.
 The following servers must be installed

-Kafka brokers: Install Zookeeper and Kafka on 2 or more Kafka brokers to allocate acquired messages for analysis Kafka producers: Install Zookeeper and NodeJS on at least 3 Twitch bot clusters to acquire Twitch TV messages.
+Kafka brokers: Install Zookeeper and Kafka on 2 or more Kafka brokers to allocate acquired messages for analysis

+Kafka producers: Install Zookeeper and NodeJS on at least 3 Twitch bot clusters to acquire Twitch TV messages.
 Must also own a Twitch.TV account.

 Kafka consumers: Install Zookeeper, Kafka, and python on 1 or more Kafka consumers to analyze messages and output to PostgreSQL.

-PostgreSQL Server: Install PostgreSQL on 1 server to receive message analysis from Kafka consumer UI Server: Install Python on 1 host server (can be same server as PostgreSQL) to be able to use Flask to host website for chrome extension.
+PostgreSQL Server: Install PostgreSQL on 1 server to receive message analysis from Kafka consumer.

+UI Server: Install Python on 1 host server (can be same server as PostgreSQL) to be able to use Flask to host website for chrome extension.

 Documentation for installing Kafka can be found [here](https://github.com/InsightDataScience/data-engineering-ecosystem/wiki/Kafka).
 Installation for Zookeeper can be found [here](https://github.com/InsightDataScience/data-engineering-ecosystem/wiki/zookeeper).